zeruhur/loner/en/AP15_mech_requiem.md

 ### Rules of Engagement and Warfare Ethics

-In the high-tech battlefield of "Mech Requiem," where destructive power and surveillance capabilities are immense, rules of engagement and ethical considerations are crucial in maintaining a semblance of order and humanity.
+In the high-tech battlefield of _Mech Requiem_, where destructive power and surveillance capabilities are immense, rules of engagement and ethical considerations are crucial in maintaining a semblance of order and humanity.
 These rules are both formally codified in treaties and informally understood among the combatants.

 #### **Formal Treaties and Regulations**